victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 ### Limitations of Our Current Approaches

-1. Disconnected Theories: Our current methods treat discrete and continuous probabilities as entirely separate concepts.
-This disconnect becomes problematic when we encounter scenarios that don't fit neatly into either category.
+Our current methods treat discrete and continuous probabilities as entirely separate concepts.
+This disconnect becomes problematic when we encounter scenarios that don't fit neatly into either category, or even when we want to combine them.

-2. Assumption of Equally Likely Outcomes: Both our counting and geometric approaches often rely on the assumption that all outcomes are equally likely.
-This assumption doesn't hold in many real-world scenarios.

-3. Inability to Handle Complex Scenarios: As we'll see, there are situations where neither the discrete nor the continuous approach alone is sufficient.

-Let's look at some examples that challenge our current understanding:
+Let's look at an example that challenges our current understanding:

 ### The Curious Case of Mixed Distributions